HassanSajjad-302/HMake/README.md

 5.

-Run hbuild in the A/C directory, `hbuild .`:
+Run hbuild in the A/C dir, `hbuild .`:

 Sample Output: `AEC`

-A is the parent directory, C is explicitly named,
+A is the parent dir, C is explicitly named,
 E is the dependency of C.
 B, D and F are sibling targets.